emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!

-I'm currently a rising fourth-year undergraduate at the University of Chicago pursuing a Bachelor of Science with majors in Computational and Applied Mathematics (Honors), Data Science, and Statistics as well as the Four-Year Joint Master's (Bx/MS) in Computer Science.
+I'm currently a rising fourth-year at UChicago pursuing a BS with majors in Computational and Applied Math (Honors), Data Science, and Statistics as well as the 4-Year Joint Master's (Bx/MS) in CS.
 I'm an incoming Quantitative Trader at SIG starting August 2024 in their Chicago office on the US Equity Options Desk.
 This upcoming school year, I will be in the process of writing my Honors Thesis titled "Mathematics of Leveraged ETFs, Beta Decay, and Long-Term Investment Viability".
-I’m also involved with various quantitative finance and data science groups on campus.
+I’m also involved with various quant finance and data science groups on campus.
 My interests include effective altruism, film, personal fitness, and political advocacy.

 Feel free to reach out!